DigitalNoteXDN/DigitalNote-2/README.md

 The master branch is regularly built and tested, but is not guaranteed to be completely stable.
 Tags are regularly created to indicate new stable release versions of DigitalNote.

-### Automated Testing

-Developers are strongly encouraged to write [unit tests](/doc/unit-tests.md) for new code, and to submit new unit tests for old code.
-Unit tests can be compiled and run (assuming they weren't disabled in configure) with: `make check`

 ### Manual Quality Assurance (QA) Testing

 Changes should be tested by somebody other than the developer who wrote the